The Plaster of Thought-Walls (Translated)

 I started my day reading Pakistani opener Shehzad’s words from yesterday’s press conference in Prothom Alo.
 Oh my!
 How winning silences everyone!
 I think, if performing were as easy as talking nonsense, how many people would actually perform!

-And let me clarify.
-This status is in no way pro-Pakistan.
+And a good thing.
+This status is by no means pro-Pakistan sentiment.
 It’s only my habitual ‘selfish’ weakness for greatness.

 1 April 2014